Predictable Relative Forward Performance Processes: Multi-Agent and Mean Field Games for Portfolio Management: The -agent game

+\begin{remark} Theorem 2 guarantees the existence and uniqueness of the solution, thereby ensuring that the numerical computation is well posed.
+Numerically, the fixed point can be obtained by applying standard root-finding methods, such as Newton's method, to the equation $f(y_t)-y_t=0$. \end{remark}

 The equilibrium strategy $\pi_t^*$ depends on the risk aversion $\gamma$, the number of agents $N$, the competition weight $\theta$, the possible returns $u_t, d_t$, and, implicitly through $y_t^*$, on the market parameters, $p_t^{cn}$, $p_t^{1}$ and $p_t^{0}$.
 While it is difficult to perform an analytical sensitivity analysis for all results because of the implicit definition of $y_t^*$, it can still be deduced that as the agent and her competitors become more risk-averse as a whole, her absolute position on the risky asset decreases.
 This observation also holds true in the literature on investment under relative performance criteria for continuous-time setting, see, for example, \cite{lacker2019mean}, \cite{anthropelos2022competition} and \cite{dos2021forward, dos2022forward}.
-On the other hand, it is worth noting that in \cite{lacker2019mean} and \cite{dos2021forward, dos2022forward}, market parameters and, thus, optimal strategies are constant over time.
+On the other hand, when all assets invested by the entire population are anticipated to achieve better performance with a constant distance $u_t-d_t$, the agent tends to increase her risky investment.
+It is worth noting that in \cite{lacker2019mean} and \cite{dos2021forward, dos2022forward}, market parameters and, thus, optimal strategies are constant over time.
 However, our model herein allows for dynamic updating of parameters, resulting in a time-varying forward Nash equilibrium strategy.

-As we will see in the next section when considering the mean field game (MFG), the $N$-agent game with homogeneous agents converges to the MFG with respect to both the associated fixed point equation and equilibrium strategies as $N\rightarrow +\infty$.
+As we will see in the next section when considering the mean field game (MFG), the $N$-agent game with homogeneous agents converges to the MFG with respect to both the associated fixed point equation and the equilibrium strategy as $N\rightarrow +\infty$.